-Well, it’s official; we’re saying good-bye to our old ‘frenemy’ trans fats according to a new report out this week by The U.S. Food and Drug Administration (FDA).
+Well, it’s official; we have said good-bye to our old ‘frenemy’ trans fats.
+This is according to a new report out from the U.S. Food and Drug Administration.
 They have called it a public health threat.
 I say, good riddance!
 It’s about time.

 So, start saying good-bye to this stuff in microwave popcorn, crackers, frosting, frozen pizzas, sprinkles, creamer and piecrusts….among many, many other products.
 Manufacturers will have to find another way to make these processed foods without trans fats, or petition the government to request its use.

 The FDA has determined that partially hydrogenated oils found in trans fats in processed foods are not ‘generally recognized as safe’ or GRAS in human food.
 This includes foods sold in grocery stores, restaurants, bakeries or anywhere else.
 It also applies to food produced in the U.S. or imported and sold in this country.

 Food manufacturers have three years to remove trans fats and comply with the government – time to reformulate products and also allow manufacturers to petition the government to allow for specific use.
 The FDA believes compliance of the removal will transpire sooner than the given time of three years.

 So, what’s so bad about trans fat?
 It has no nutritional benefit, but long been associated with health risks related to cardiac disease, including raising bad cholesterol levels (LDL cholesterol) and lowering good/healthy cholesterol levels (HDL).
 It is the worst of the worst type of fat.